Jash-2000/Dark-Web-Spiders/README.md

 ## Scrapped files

 The files that we have scrapped have been done in a controlled environment.
 Do not try to do the same without safety.
 Also, due to confidentiality, I have not uploaded the complete database file.
 Contact me at [jash.learn@gmail.com](mailto:jash.learn@gmail.com), for getting the access.
+The data is available for viewing purpose, press [this](https://drive.google.com/drive/folders/1rOh8ye3Al_ElR2mWTqXsBSnvMQJs0c52?usp=sharing) link for the same.

 There are 4 different databse that we were able to scrap:
   * IronMarch Neo-Nazi Hackforum